blongg/vai-code-challenges/README.md

 ## Details

-User your creativity to design the pages/screens in the best way you like.
+Use your creativity to design the pages/screens in the best way you like.
 Also, you can use any global store like Redux or Mobx, if you need it.